sleong1/fetch_following/README.md

 Repository for 41014 Sensors and Control project to control a fetch robot to follow a human ***That has been TAGGED!***.

 # Quick run
-To run this on the robot, run the following commands, replacing the ip placeholders with your appropriate ip.
+To run this on the robot, run the following commands from your kinetic computer, replacing the ip placeholders with your appropriate ip.
 ```
 ROS_MASTER_URI=http://robot.ip:11311
 ROS_IP=your.ip
 roslaunch fetch_following fetch_following.launch
 ```
-This will launch the aruco ROS package [subscribed to the robot's RGB camera topic] and our motion package. **Note: Aruco is only supported for indigo and kinetic ROS distributions**
+This will launch the aruco ROS package [subscribed to the robot's RGB camera topic] and our motion package.
+**Note: Aruco is only supported for indigo and kinetic ROS distributions**

 # Fast Travel
 1. [Installations](https://github.com/sleong1/fetch_following#installations)